 And like all animals, they don’t want to die.

 What You Can Do

 Order peta2’s FREE Guide to Going Vegan!
-Each vegan saves more than 100 animals every year just by leaving them off his or her plate.
+Each vegan saves about 200 animals every year just by leaving them off his or her plate.
 Nowadays, going vegan doesn’t mean giving up any of your fave products, just choosing cruelty-free versions!
 Lots of grocery stores sell vegan meat, cheese, ice cream, and more.